intellihr/graduate-engineer-react-assessment/README.md

 3. Run Webpack Dev Server `yarn dev`

 ## Bouns
-1. Implemente this with Redux
+1. Implement this with Redux

 ### Task 1 - As a user, I want to see all my to-do list, so that I know what to do today.
 #### Acceptance Criteria